French submarine Flore: Tests

 On 15 November 1961 it was decided that its marines would wear the fourragere of colours of the ribbon of the cross of war with olive 1939–1945.
 This inherits the tradition of the torpedo boat of the same name.
 The submarine had a mascot from 1961 to 1963: a dog named Annie.

 On 23 January 1962, Flore exercised its first static dive in a transatlantic dock in Cherbourg.
-It underwent its endurance cruise from 28 July to 25 August 1962, probably between Cherbourg and Toulon via Funchal, Madeira and Malaga, Spain, under the command Lieutenant Barbier.
+It underwent its endurance cruise from 28 July to 25 August 1962, probably between Cherbourg and Toulon via Funchal, Madeira and Málaga, Spain, under the command Lieutenant Barbier.
 In November 1962, the docked at Genoa, Italy.